 As global systems, economies and financial markets are increasingly interconnected, events that once had only local impact are now more likely to have regional or even global effects.
 Events that occur in one country, region or financial market will, more frequently, adversely impact issuers in other countries, regions or markets.
 These impacts can be exacerbated by failures of governments and societies to adequately respond to an emerging event or threat.
 These types of events quickly and significantly impact markets in the U.S. and across the globe leading to extreme market volatility and disruption.
 The extent and nature of the impact on supply chains or economies and markets from these events is unknown, particularly if a health emergency or other similar event, such as the COVID-19 pandemic, persists for an extended period of time.
+Similarly, geopolitical and over events, such as actual or threatened war or military conflicts, acts of terrorism, social unrest, natural disasters, extreme weather, other geological events, man-made disasters, bank failures, inflation, deflation, recessions or other events, and governments' reactions (as well as responses to government reactions or interventions) to such events, may lead to increased market volatility and instability in world economies and markets generally.
 The value of the Fund's investment may decrease as a result of such events, particularly if these events adversely impact the operations and effectiveness of the Adviser or key service providers or if these events disrupt systems and processes necessary or beneficial to the investment advisory or other activities on behalf the Fund.